Find Affordable College Courses

 $5,170 Average Tuition & Fees

-Borough of Manhattan Community College did quite well in this year’s ranking of the best value schools for nursing students.
-It came in at #12 on the list.
-Located in the large city of New York, BMCC is a public school with a large student population.
+Borough of Manhattan Community College landed the #12 spot in the 2023 rankings for the best value nursing programs.
+Located in the large city of New York, BMCC is a public college with a large student population.

-BMCC undergraduate students pay an average of $5,170 in in-state tuition and fees each year.
+The average tuition and fees for an in-state undergraduate at BMCC are $5,170 a year.
 While working on their degree, nursing majors at BMCC accumulate an average of around $13,474 in student debt.

 Full Nursing at Borough of Manhattan Community College Report